valerieniemann/valerieniemann.github.io/_posts/2020-03-31-corona-silver.md

 - [Les Mills](https://watch.lesmillsondemand.com/free-content?fbclid=IwAR0rgaloxIREDMeUdtENIhC2yQDj2UDp2hF9fo4g79cFC-CSEnTajxQCmKk), offering diverse exercise courses on a free month-long trial.

 ## Relational Well-being
-It is strange time where everyone is doing pretty much the same thing.
-This means all of my immediate and distant relatives and friends are at their home and plenty available for a call.
+It is strange time when everyone is doing pretty much the same thing.
+This means all of my immediate and distant relatives and friends are at home, plenty available for a call.
 This goes for my research group as well.
 Checking in with my labmates and chatting in between spans of working, helps develop those relationships in this time.
 It means a lot to me to be in this together.

 As previously mentioned, I have scheduled regular social-distance walks with friends.
 We typically walk around campus or in neighborhoods and maintain a distance of 6 feet.
 Plenty of fellow graduate students remain in the area, and I have enjoyed checking in with them, seeing what new stay-at-home hobbies they have acquired, and hearing how they have adjusted their research plans to make the most of these times.
 In fact, I have even found new parks in Palo Alto in this way.